Challa-20/Traffic-Signal/README.md

 # Traffic-Signal
-This project contains 3 cars and a traffic signal.
+This project is building an interface for traffic signals and play with it.
+Immediatly after running the code an interface will pop up saying # Help

 Based on the traffic signal the car either moves or stops.